 October is Black History month in the UK.
-During the month each class has focussed on a different artist whose work links to the significant people the children have been learning about.
+During the month each class focuses on a different artist whose work links to the significant people pupils learn about.
 Artists include Jacob Lawrence, Faith Ringgold and Kehinde Wiley.
-The children have produced their own works of art and these will be displayed at the Parents Consultation evening.
+When we have celebrated Black History Month in the past, pupils have produced their own works of art.

-Three of our Year 5 children have been taking part in a series of team building sessions with children from other local primary schools.
+Each year, some of our Year 5 children take part in a series of team building sessions with children from other local primary schools.
 They have had a go at indoor caving, tennis, cricket and spent a day with the fire service at Killingbeck Fire Station.
 All of the activities have helped them develop the inter-personal skills they will need to use when moving on to high school.

 On Friday 20th November the schools that form the Lantern Learning Trust took part in the annual Lantern Festival.
 This year's theme was 'Aspirations for our local community.'
 Forty of our staff, parents and children came together to carry lanterns in a walk around our local community.
 We then joined with the other schools at Leeds City Academy to share food and enjoy performances by pupils from LCA and some of our pupils as part of the Flare Choir.
 Thank you to all those who attended and to the children in Years 5 and 6 who helped to make this year's lanterns.

 The staff and children became super heroes for the day to support Children in Need.
 Batman, Superman, Supergirl and many more were spotted around school!
 We were able to raise £65 thanks to your generous donations.

 Following Year 5 and 6's work with the Leeds College of Art on the theme of 'Shopping: past, present and future', ten pupils had their art work chosen for display at the site of the Victoria Gate Shopping Centre, which is scheduled for opening in Autumn 2016.
 The lucky ten artists were then invited to view their art work, have 'high tea' at the Victoria Quarter and have a tour of the building site!